immortalmind2016/air-quality/README.md

 - You can change the cron job schedule in the ```./src/air-information/jobs/get-air-info.ts``` file
 - To run the cron job directly, you can run the command ```yarn run:job```

-#### Checking the status of the air information provider every 30 minutes
+#### Checking the status of the air information provider every 30 minutes [INSIDE PAUSE EVENT HANDLER OF THE QUEUE]
-- To run the cron job directly, you can run the command ```yarn run:status-job```

-## Checking status cronjob
 - It's something like a health check for the external provider to make sure that it's up and running
-- implementation is close to cicuit breaker pattern
+- implementation is close to circuit breaker pattern

 ### the flow
 - Invoke a function to call the external provider.
 - If the external provider is up and running, redis queue will be resumed.